 First, figure out your wattage requirements.
 You don't need to purchase much more potential power capacity (wattage) than you’ll ever use.
 You can calculate roughly how much power your new or upgraded system will draw from the wall and look for a capacity point that satisfies your demands.
 Several power supply sellers have calculators that will give you a rough estimate of your system's power needs.
 You can find a few below:

 - Newegg PSU Calculator

 Check the physical dimensions of your case before buying.
 If you have a standard ATX PC case, chances are an ATX power supply will fit.
 But many higher-wattage PSUs are longer than the typical 5.5 inches.
-So you’ll want to be sure of your case’s PSU clearance.
-If you have a particularly tiny or slim PC case, it may require a less-typical (and more compact) SFX power supply.
+So you'll want to be sure of your cases' PSU clearance.
+If you have an exceptionally small or slim PC case, it may require a less-typical (and more compact) SFX power supply.
 We have picks for this form factor below as well.

 Want a clean build or working in a tiny case?
 Consider a modular power supply.
-If your case has lots of room behind the motherboard, or your chassis doesn’t have a window or glass side, you can of course cable-wrap the wires you don’t need and stash them inside your rig.
-But if the system you’re building doesn’t have space for this, or there’s no easy place to hide your cable mess, it’s worth paying extra for a modular power supply.
+If your case has lots of room behind the motherboard, or your chassis doesn't have a window or glass side, you can of course cable-wrap the wires you don't' need and stash them inside your rig.
+But if the system you're' building doesn't' have space for this, or there is no easy place to hide your cable mess, it's' worth paying extra for a modular power supply.
 Modular PSUs let you only plug in the power cables you need and leave the rest in the box.

 The Best Power Supplies You Can Buy Today